Skip to main content

 Background

-The business model was directly imported from a successful operation in the US, and nearly 100% of tehir sales came from from affiliates.
-I was surprised at how much they were selling.
+The business model was directly imported from a successful operation in the US, and was as an ‘affiliate first model’ – 100% of their sales came from from affiliates.
 I can’t say I believed in the product, but I was passionate about not starving to death so I took the job.

-The key to their (apparent) success was their choice of marketing partner.
+I was shocked at how much they were selling.
+The key to their success was their choice of marketing partner.
 They had flirted with most of the well known UK affiliate networks without much success before one specific partner took off in spectacular fashion.

 I hasten to add that I was not managing this affiliate program – I was working on rolling out new payment options as their “chief techy”.